thycotic/ss-docs/admin/encryption-and-security/security-compliance-standards/index.md

 - **Requirement 12:** Maintain a policy that addresses information security: You can optimize SS's software's global configuration and template-driven data structure to fit the requirements of your current information security policy or assist in creating a policy based on SS.
 Configuration options include:

    - Applying two-factor authentication
    - Enabling launchers

-   - Enabling Web services
+   - Applying two-factor authentication
    - Enforcing local-user password requirements

-   - Forcing HTTPS/SSL
+   - Applying two-factor authentication
    - Requiring folders for secrets (for uniform permissions)